Texas authorities locate abducted one-year-old and seven-year-old

 An amber Alert had been issued for the children earlier that morning after their mother was found dead Sunday night .

-According to KATC, the two boys were found at an apartment in northeast Dallas and were said to be in good condition.
+According to WWL-TV, the two boys were found at an apartment in northeast Dallas and were said to be in good condition.

 Dallas police said they believed the boys were abducted by their 33-year-old father, Johnnie Ray Palmore.